sophiehouser/Twitter/README.md

 # Project 3 - Twitter Client

 Twitter Client is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

+Project for an Android dev intensive I did for Facebook's FBU summer program.

 Time spent: **20** hours spent in total